 The Washington State Board of Tax Appeals (WSBTA), composed of three members appointed by the governor, is the state’s full-time administrative tax court that adjudicates a variety of tax-related appeals filed by taxpayers, taxing units, and county assessors.

-Claire Hesselholt, Member
+Claire Hesselholt, Chair

 Gilda R. Felizardo